Government of Jordan

 UNHCR also works closely with the Syrian Refugee Affairs Directorate (SRAD) – part of the General Security Directorate and responsible for the security and regulatory issues of Syrian refugees in Jordan including the co-management and coordination of Zaatari and Azraq camps – to ensure that assistance is provided in the most effective and efficient way possible in accordance with international humanitarian standards and protection principles.

-Jordan’s refugee response is coordinated by UNHCR, in line with the Refugee Coordination Model, which is applied and manifested in the Inter Sector Working Group (ISWG), chaired by UNHCR.
-The eight sectors of the response are divided into working and sub-working groups, which are chaired and co-chaired by UNHCR and other partners and provide information, advice, and advocacy to high-level decision-making bodies in Jordan.
-UNHCR co-chairs the following refugee sectoral working groups:
+The Regional Refugee & Resilience Plan (3RP) -Jordan is coordinated by UNHCR, in line with the Refugee Coordination Model, which is applied and manifested in the Inter Sector Working Group (ISWG), chaired by UNHCR.
+The seven sectors of the response are divided into working and sub-working groups, which are chaired and co-chaired by UNHCR and other partners and provide information, advice, and advocacy to high-level decision-making bodies in Jordan.

 Health Sector: UNHCR, WHO (co-chair)

-Sexual and Reproductive Health Sub-sector: UNFPA; Nutrition Sub-sector: UNICEF, Save the Children (co-chair); Mental Health and Psycho-Social Support (MHPSS) Sub-sector: International Medical Corps, WHO (co-chair)
+Sexual and Reproductive Health Sub-sector: UNFPA; Nutrition Sub-sector: UNICEF, WFP, UNHCR (co-chairs); Mental Health and Psycho-Social Support (MHPSS) Sub-sector: International Medical Corps, WHO (co-chair)

 UNHCR works closely with several national and international partners, including NGOs and UN agencies, to provide better services to refugees and asylum seekers in Jordan in need of protection and assistance.

-UNHCR in Jordan provides protection and assistance to refugee and host communities across the country.
+UNHCR’s response needs in Jordan for 2022 are $408 million.
 UNHCR is grateful for the critical support provided by governmental and private sector donors who contribute to this operation, as well as those who have contributed to UNHCR programs with unearmarked and broadly earmarked funds.